denis-fekete/iis_project/docs/UseCases.md

     - ✅ see details
         - ✅ edit details
         - ✅ add new presentation (plain text)
-    - ❌ see statistics (number of user that are planning to attend lecture)
     - ✅ see state (accepted/pending)
     - ✅ cancel lecture
 - ✅ list my conferences